JetBrains/guide/site/java/tips/type-to-search/index.md

 ---
 date: 2021-05-31
-title: Type into any dialog to search
+title: Type Into Any Dialog to Search
 topics:
   - gettingstarted
   - interface